top of page

 Most Divorce Coach services, and parenting coordinators don’t care about which law firm you sign up with.
 I’m different.

-While I am NOT an employee of Feldstein Family Law (FFL) or an agent of theirs, I do have complete faith in Andrew Feldstein’s integrity to act in the best interests of his clients, as opposed to the interests of his firm, and I work primarily with that firm.
+While I am NOT an employee of Feldstein Family Law (FFL) or an agent of theirs, I do have complete faith in Andrew Feldstein’s integrity to act in the best interests of his clients, as opposed to the interests of his firm.

 How A Divorce Coach Can Help